Skip to main content

 • sport: football, cricket, and tennis.

-• reading: philosophy, physics, and theology; biography (especially of American Presidents); detective fiction.
+• reading: philosophy, physics, and theology; biography (especially of pre-twenty-first-century American Presidents); detective fiction.
 My favourite authors of English literature are Shakespeare and Joseph Conrad.
 But the greatest novels I have read are probably Dostoevsky's The Brothers Karamazov and Crime and Punishment, Tolstoy's War and Peace and Anna Karenina, and Victor Hugo's Les Miserables.

 We are members of St Christopher's Anglican Church, Avonhead, where I act as liturgist about once a month.